hardminesheep/Password-Cracker/README.md

   ```
 it creates very realistic looking passwords

-## THE SPEED:

-This is a test taken 5 times, on a linux based machine, with special charectors on, generating 1 million passwords

-on average 45k passwords generated a second! (test results = 46112.6409959 passwords/s)
-on average it took 23 seconds to generate 1,000,000 passwords! (test results = 21.9234482765 seconds)

 ## INSTALLATION:
 -you can download the .zip and extract it
 -How to run the program https://www.youtube.com/watch?v=pFYcAOsNyvs